funkepunkemonke/Template/manuscript/Template.md

+Isolate each computationally demanding step in its own script and write the precious object to file with saveRDS(my_precious, here("results", "my_precious.rds")).
+Now you can develop scripts to do downstream work that reload the precious object via my_precious <- readRDS(here("results", "my_precious.rds")).
+Breaking an analysis i

 # Introduction

 This is an R Markdown document.
 Markdown is a simple formatting syntax for authoring HTML, PDF, and MS Word documents.
 For more details on using R Markdown see <http://rmarkdown.rstudio.com>.